mind/wheels/README.md

 ### MKL

-MKL is [Intel's deep learning kernal library](https://github.com/01org/mkl-dnn), which makes training neural nets on CPU much faster.
+MKL is [Intel's deep learning kernel library](https://github.com/01org/mkl-dnn), which makes training neural nets on CPU much faster.
 If you don't have it, install it like the following:

 ```sh
 # If you don't have cmake